 Impact young children and women There may be a cumulative impact on children and families from changes to other children's services.
+There may be a cumulative impact on children and families from changes to other children's services.

 1. Service Area Children's Services - Early Years and Childcare 2.
 Proposal No. 14 3.
 Head of Service Caroline Parker What is the proposal?
-Use the savings proposal wording and more d letail if needed 4.
-Budget Proposal Early Years - Childcare: total £41,000 Reduce funding for childcare qualification bursaries Increase income from training courses Reduce support for childminders Highlight the most significant disproportionate impacts on group S Disproportionate impacts identified related to the following chara (women) cteristics: Age (younger) and Gender Greatest impact on women as they make up 98% of the childca 14). re workforce (Labour Force Survey 2012- 5.
-Summary of The reduction means that bursaries for Level 5 qualifications wi progression routes in the childcare workforce.
-Il no longer be offered thereby reducing impacts Childcare workers are young relative to the general workforce. compared with 41 years for all other populations.
-More than on under 25 years.
-Removal of funding for Level 5 qualifications will reduce progress the quality of management in childcare settings, again impacting children • Reducing the number of staff who support childminders will imp female (Childminding Practice in England, Research Centre/National Contre/National Contre/National
+Use the savings proposal wording and more detail if needed 4.
+Budget Proposal Early Years - Childcare: total £41,000 Reduce funding for childcare qualification bursaries Increase income from training courses Reduce support for childminders Highlight the most significant disproportionate impacts on groups Disproportionate impacts identified related to the following characteristics: (women) Age (younger) and Gender Greatest impact on women as they make up 98% of the childcare workforce (Labour Force Survey 2012- 14).
+5. Summary of The reduction means that bursaries for Level 5 qualifications will no longer be offered thereby reducing progression routes in the childcare workforce. impacts Childcare workers are young relative to the general workforce.
+The average compared with 41 years for all other populations.
+More than one quarter of under 25 years. , , , , Removal of funding for Level 5 qualifications will reduce progression routes the quality of management in childcare settings, again impacting on the qualifier Reducing the number of staff who support childminders will impact on wor female (Childminding Practice in England, Research Centre/National Child

-6. Assess level of impact (1= low/minimal 5 = high/significant) 2 7.
-Key actions to reduce negative impacts What actions are planned to reduce/avoid negative impacts and increase positive impacts?
+2 What actions are planned to reduce/avoid negative impacts and increase positive impacts?
 Extra income generated from childcare training has been used to purchase elearning packages.
 These are particularly appropriate for childminders who have very restricted ability to attend training course.
 Childcare providers will be encouraged to research other funding for qualifications before accessing the early years and childcare bursary fund.
 For workers under 24 years old the employer should consider apprenticeship funding, which is paid directly to the training provider.
 Students older than 24 should consider the 24+advanced learning loan (repayments start when the salary reaches £21,000).
 Staff who support childminders will focus on those with 'Requires Improvement / Inadequate' Ofsted inspection judgements i.e. those who need the most support, as well as those setting up as new childminders Support will be focused on new childminders in an attempt to ensure that all provision is good quality from the start.
-8. Full EIA?
-Not needed 9.
-Monitoring and Evaluation 10.
-Cumulative impactsMight related proposals from other service areas (or other changes) worsen or mitigate impactsNone
+Not needed How will you monitor the impact of this proposal and the success of your mitigating actions on these groups over the coming year (or more)?
+Demographic profile of those taking up childcare training and bursaries will continue to be monitored.
+If necessary specific strategies will be put in place to ensure that negative impacts do not develop.
+Similarly with childminding the quality of provision (in terms of the number of 'Requires Improvement / Inadequate' Ofsted inspection judgements) will be monitored and early intervention with new childminders stepped up where necessary and possible Might related proposals from other service areas (or other changes) worsen or mitigate impacts from your proposal?
+Please explain these impacts.
+None